nextcloud/documentation/developer_manual/basics/middlewares.rst

 .. deprecated:: 20

-Middlewares can also be added using the **registerMiddleware** method of the container:
+Middleware can also be added using the **registerMiddleware** method of the container:

 .. code-block:: php
   :caption: lib/AppInfo/Application.php